-While it’s not abnormal for a company to be using this many pieces of software for their day-to-day operations, it can lead to issues because the processes are inherently intertwined.
+While it’s not abnormal for a company to be using this many softwares for their day-to-day operations, it can lead to issues because the processes are inherently intertwined.
 This is particularly the case with accounting and project management, which are so reliant upon one another they essentially cannot exist independently.

 A Necessary Reliance

 This wouldn’t be a large issue if construction accounting and project management weren’t so co-dependent.
 When it comes to accounting basics and project management, the two are so closely aligned.
 Without knowing the financial situation of the company, one cannot ascertain the level of new projects that can be undertaken.

 The problem at hand then becomes how to make construction accounting and project management coexist in such a way that neither impedes the process of the other.
 Without proper accounting procedures, project management cannot be planned and executed, and without proper project management, accounting cannot know the costs associated with each project.